 Charlotte the Queen City

-The city of Charlotte caters to every type of budget and taste, these neighborhoods, areas and homes offer modern amenities and a prime location in one of the nation’s fastest-growing metropolitan areas. .
-The maps and descriptions on the links below will acquaint you with the different sections of Mecklenburg County, including areas within Charlotte’s city limits and other towns outside of Charlotte, and within the surrounding counties.
+The maps and descriptions on the links below will provide you with the different sections of Mecklenburg County, including areas within Charlotte’s city limits and other towns outside of Charlotte, and within the surrounding counties.

 Major Areas in Charlotte: